Last Updated on March 15, 2023 by Jessica Lauren Vine

 Time to Heat Things Up

-Finally, once everything is working and your system is leak-free, start filling your water heater with water.
+Finally, once everything is working, you’ve learned how to winterize a camper, and your system is leak-free, start filling your water heater with water.
 To do this, you will have to access your water heater and open the valves on the hot water side of the tank.

 Pro Tip: If you turn your water heater on before there is water in the tank, you will ruin the element in your water heater and have to replace it.